 Neel and Mark Ingman were talking one day about backs and back pain, and knee pain.
-Which produced an idea.
+Which led to an idea that turned into a book called Not Very Intelligent Design.

 To some, Intelligent Design is an important subject worthy of serious academic study.
 To others it’s as worthy as a thesis on The Promiscuity of the Tooth Fairy.